 - Adjustable kettlebells: Kettlebells are some of the most versatile weights you can find—especially the adjustable versions (like the Bowflex Selecttech 840, $119) that allow you to swap between different poundage levels with a click.
 They come with a learning curve, so do some research on how to use them properly or sign up for a workout app that features kettlebells in its workouts.
 (Obé, $27 a month, and Aaptiv both have options.)
 Once you’ve gotten the hang of them, kettlebells are a worthy way to incorporate strength training into your routine.

-- Resistance bands: Resistance bands (like this set of Rogue Monster bands, $80) can make pull-ups easier.
+- Resistance bands: Resistance bands (we like this set of Arena Strength Bands, $19.99) can make pull-ups easier.
 They can also serve as a substitute for barbells or free weights.

 - Smart storage solutions: Whatever equipment or gear you get for your home workouts, make sure everything has a designated spot when it’s not in use.
 Whether that’s a designated tube (Mache, $108) for your yoga mat or a pretty basket (Yamazaki Home, $38) for your resistance bands, it’s all about keeping tidy when you’re living that minimalist lifestyle.